 Students can use this education loan for the following things:

-- Tuition fees (including examination, library, or laboratory fee) of school, college, or university.
+- Tuition fees (including examination, library, or laboratory fees) of school, college, or university.

-- Hostel expenses including rent deposit, building fund, etc.
+- Hostel expenses include rent deposit, building fund, etc.

 - Purchase of course books, educational equipment (computers/laptops), educational instruments, and uniforms.